TammaliAmbika/TammaliAmbika/README.md

   <img src="https://cdn.dribbble.com/users/1162077/screenshots/5403918/focus-animation.gif" width="300" height="300">
 </p>

-## Full Stack Developer
+## Frontend Developer
 -------------------------

-🚀 **Experienced Software Engineer and Full Stack Developer** with a certification from NareshIT.
+🚀 **Experienced Software Engineer and Frontend Developer** with a certification from NareshIT.
 With almost a year of experience, I specialize in building high-performance software using React and modern web technologies.
 I'm skilled at creating scalable web applications and strong RESTful APIs with tools like Redux, Redux-Saga.
 I focus on making user-friendly solutions that look good and work well.
 I'm eager to work on innovative projects and stay current in web development.

 * 🌍 Based in India
 * ✉️ Contact me at [tammaliambika07@gmail.com](mailto:tammaliambika07@gmail.com )